-The Nuffield Department of Clinical Neurosciences seeks an enthusiastic Research Assistant for the opportunity to develop their expertise in Motor Neurone Disease (MND, also known as amyotrophic lateral sclerosis, ALS), through their engagement with an established internationally leading programme of neuroscience research led by Dr Alexander Thompson, Prof Martin Turner and Prof Kevin Talbot.
+The Nuffield Department of Clinical Neurosciences seeks an enthusiastic Research Assistant for the opportunity to develop their expertise in Motor Neurone Disease (MND, also known as Amyotrophic Lateral Sclerosis, ALS, and the related disorder frontotemporal dementia, FTD) through their engagement with an established internationally-leading programme of neuroscience research led by Dr Alexander Thompson, Professor Martin Turner and Professor Kevin Talbot.
+You will be responsible for the provision of research support for the Motor Neuron Disease research group, contributing primarily to cohort studies involving remote data collection (using wrist-worn accelerometery and remote iPad-based cognitive testing) and biomarker analysis.

-You will be responsible for optimising and conducting the extraction of extracellular vesicles (EVs) from human biofluid samples (blood and cerebrospinal fluid) for biomarker discovery work as part of an international collaborative project funded by Target ALS.
-The post offers the opportunity to become proficient in biofluid sample processing, build expertise in the use of extracellular vesicles in biomarker development, and to gain experience in research on motor neuron disease (amyotrophic lateral sclerosis).
-The post would be very suitable for a bioscience graduate who is considering going on to study for a doctorate in neuroscience or related fields.
+The post offers the opportunity to become proficient in biofluid sample processing, analytical techniques such as ELISA and to gain experience in neurodegeneration research as it relates to motor neuron disease (amyotrophic lateral sclerosis) and frontotemporal dementia.
+As such the post would be very suitable for a bioscience graduate who is considering going on to study for a doctorate in neuroscience.
+The post requires excellent organisational skills and attention to detail.